 I own a Mavic Pro (original) and when the platinum was released, it made me consider getting it, but after examining all the details, I decided not to.

 There were rumors throughout 2017 that DJI was set to unveil the Mavic Pro 2 somewhere around September.
 The bad news is that it didn’t happen yet.

 The “good news” however is that a “modified” version of the Mavic Pro called the “Platinum” version had come out instead in 2017.
 How good is it compared to the original drone?
 Well in this article, we’ll compare both models.

 In truth, there is HARDLY any difference and if you already own the regular model like I do, then in my opinion there is very little to no benefit to getting this “upgraded” one because honestly, there aren’t really any major upgrades to talk about.
 The ones that are such as the propellers, can be purchased separately and clipped onto the original Mavic, but I’ll get into those details shortly.

-So what’s really new about the platinum version?
+So what’s really new or different about the Mavic Pro Platinum version?
 4 things:

 1) The color (skin).

 It is obviously, platinum.
 Supposedly this is supposed to make the drone a bit more “Durable” but the weight of it is completely the same as the original so I fail to see how there’s any durability argument to be made.